AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/NoEval/Or/RangeCheck/tc.rst

-**DC on "if A or else B" where both conditions involve a range check that may fail at run-time**
+**DC on "if A or else B" where both conditions involve a range check that may fail**